 The careful planning, innovation and cooperation of local agencies over 40 years ago turned a once fenced-off reservoir into a beautiful 55 acre public park that thousands of people enjoy every year.

-Harry Griffin Park is dedicated to Helix Water District’s long-time board member and board president, who served from 1951 through 1978.
-During his 27 years of oversight, Mr. Griffin saw the district’s rapid expansion and growth, its construction and filling of Lake Jennings and the completion of the district’s R.M.
+Harry Griffen Park is dedicated to Helix Water District’s long-time board member and board president, who served from 1951 through 1978.
+During his 27 years of oversight, Mr. Griffen saw the district’s rapid expansion and growth, its construction and filling of Lake Jennings and the completion of the district’s R.M.
 Levy Treatment Plant in Lakeside, and he was instrumental to securing water supplies from Northern California for San Diego.

 The park itself began as a storage reservoir, originally built in 1893.
 First known as Murray Hill Reservoir and later renamed to Grossmont Reservoir, it was used as a terminus reservoir for water diverted from Lake Cuyamaca to East County.
 The water arrived via the San Diego Flume, which started just east of the El Monte Valley and flowed by gravity for 33 miles into the reservoir.